 But, let us take another look at butane.
-If we make the carbon 'skeleton' with four carbon atoms, we see that two different 'skeletons' are possible -
+If we make the carbon 'skeleton' with four hydrogen gives as

-Figure 4.8 (a) Two possible carbon-skeletons

-Filling the remaining valencies with hydrogen gives us -
+Fig. 8.8 (a) Two possible carbon skeletons filling the remaining valencies with

-Figure 4.8 (b) Complete molecules for two structures with formula $C_4H{10}$
+Fig. 8.8 (b) Complete molecules for two structures with formula $C_4 H{10}$

-We see that both these structures have the same formula $C_4H{10}$ .
+We see that both these structures have the same formula C_4H{10} .
 Such compounds with identical molecular formula but different structures are called structural isomers.

 In addition to straight and branched carbon chains, some compounds have carbon atoms arranged in the form of a ring.
-For example, cyclohexane has the formula $\rm C_6H{12}$ and the following structure -
+For example, cyclohexane has the formula C_6H{12} and the following structure ----

-Figure 4.9 Structure of cyclohexane (a) carbon skeleton (b) complete molecule

-Can you draw the electron dot structure for cyclohexane?
-Straight chain, branched chain and cyclic carbon compounds, all may be saturated or unsaturated.
-For example, benzene, $C_6H_6$ , has the following structure -
+Fig. 8.9 Structure of cyclohexane (a) Carbon skelton (b) Complete molecule chain and cyclic carbon compounds, all may be saturated or unsaturated.
+For example, benzene, C_6H_6 , has the following structure -